 The enduring question of how to accentuate space in a small room divides designers, but Joanna Gaines has offered a solution that feeds into one of the biggest trends of the season.

 The Fixer Upper star is a self-confessed admirer of oversized furniture – but her enthusiasm stretches beyond this bold aesthetic.
 Instead, Joanna Gaines praises large decor for its ability to make a small room feel more spacious – and it's a tip that will transform your room – despite the juxtaposition.

-Whether you are looking to make your living room look bigger or add a sense of scale to your bedroom or kitchen, Joanna's advice will add space and style to your scheme.
+Whether you are looking for small room ideas, to make your living room look bigger or add a sense of scale to your bedroom or kitchen, Joanna's advice will add space and style to your scheme.
 In an episode of Fixer Upper, Joanna revealed her size-enhancing secret.